pointfreeco/swift-navigation/Sources/SwiftUINavigation/Documentation.docc/Articles/WhatIsNavigation.md

 ) -> some View
 ```

-And when SwiftUI detects the binding flips back to `nil`, the sheet will automatically be dismissed.
+When SwiftUI detects the binding flips back to `nil`, the sheet will automatically be dismissed.

 For example, suppose you have a list of items, and when one is tapped you want to bring up a modal
 sheet for editing the item: